jonep91/Quick_guide_DMP_test/README.md

 orcid:    [@0](@1)<!--class="orcid-logo-for-author-list"
 -->

-# Course Title
+# A quick guide to DMP

 <section>

 Hello and welcome to our @tutor workshop!
 We are very happy to have you here.

-This is the @edition edition of this workshop, jointly organised by your organisation and ELIXIR.
+This is the @edition edition of this workshop, organised by Vrije Universiteit Brussel.

 <img src="./images/globes/41920.jpg" width="350" align="center"/>